 - Conditional rendering Part 1 (v-if, v-else-if, v-else)

 - Conditional rendering Part 2 (v-if and v-show)

 - Rendering Lists Part 1 (Iterating over arrays)

 - Rendering Lists Part 2 (Iterating over objects)

 - Listening to DOM events and event modifiers

 - Let’s use shorthands

-- Two-way data binding and modifiers
+- Two-way data binding with v-model

 - Value bindings (checkboxes, radio buttons and multi-select)